20kdc/byond-data-docs/formats/DMB.md

 }

 1. Nullable StringID suffix (the 'suffix' property, IFL)
-2. (For GEN Versions >= 306, a Uint32, otherwise a Uint8) flags (not sure what they are though, IFL)
+2. (For GEN Versions >= 306, a Uint32, otherwise a Uint8) flags (check The Annotated Standard Class Hierarchy.
+IFL)
 3. Nullable ListID verbList (ID of a list of ProcIDs: verbs)
 4. Nullable ListID procList (ID of a list of ProcIDs: procs)
 5. Nullable ProcID initializer (initializes an awful lot of stuff.
 IFL)